by CSyphrett, Martin Maenza and Doc Quantum

 “Besides,” Vlad sneered, “after I conclude my domination of the world, I wouldn’t mind ravaging this fair beauty!”
 Abby shuddered as she felt the vampire’s icy body press against her, his putrid breath sending chills down her spine.

 “Release her!”
-Belmont commanded.
+Belmont demanded.
 “She has nothing to do with this!”

 Simon Belmont stood silently, his gaze fixed upon Dracula.
 The Cerberus creature began to stir, keeping a keen eye on him.

-As Vlad the Impaler watched the scene unfold, a sense that he may have erred began creeping into his mind.
+As Vlad the Impaler watched the scene unfold, a sense that he may have erred began to creep into his mind.
 Perhaps, he pondered, biting the woman would be a persuasive demonstration.
 The taste of her flesh tantalizingly crossed his thoughts.

 “Close your eyes,” Belmont said.